 The crux of the issue is that, somehow, nursing is still considered to be a ‘female role’, and we have been installing this idea on to our children, who are the nurses of tomorrow.

-This rather old fashioned social construct is connected to the frequent misconception that nurses are subordinate to doctors, almost like their assistant, whereas both are equally important to the successful running of a hospital.
+This rather old fashioned social construct is connected to the frequent misconception that nurses are subordinate to doctors, almost percieved as an assistant, whereas both are equally important to the successful running of a hospital.

 There is also a lack of education around male nurses; in history lessons, we are taught the heroic tale of ‘The Lady with the Lamp’, Florence Nightingale, which instils an idea from an early age that the nursing figure is female.
 What we are not taught, for instance, is about the many male nurses that tended to the wounded in the Crimean War.
 Male nurses supplied care as far back as the Knights Hospitaller in the 11th Century.